ChillarAnand/avilpage.com/posts/2020/07/mirth-k8s.md

 .. title: How To Deploy Mirth Connect To Kubernetes
 .. slug: deploy-mirth-to-kubernetes
 .. date: 2020-09-30 23:25:46 UTC+05:30
-.. tags: devops, kubernetes, mirth-connect, HealthIT
+.. tags: devops, kubernetes, HealthIT
 .. category: programming
 .. link:
 .. description: How to Deploy NextGen Connect (aka Mirth Connect) to a Kubernetes cluster.